 Watch our updates on this page and we’ll keep you in the know and on the move!
 Besides, wouldn’t you rather be beachside watching the waves, than staring at someone’s bumper? 😉

-Use your vacation time wisely and don’t get stuck in bumper to bumper traffic.
+Use your vacation time wisely and don’t get stuck in traffic.

 - Roadworks continue to slow traffic along the Pan-American Highway approaching Liberia and in the city itself.
 Do allow extra journey time, especially if you are airport-bound!